SpiderNitt/SI23-ONSITES-1/README.md

 # Spider Inductions '23 Onsites - Day 1
 **NOTE**

 We value your attempts.
 Try to do as much as possible.
+Happy learning !!!
 # Application & API Pentesting
 <details>
 <summary>Brute Force</summary>